exa-analytics/exatomic/doc/source/glossary.rst

     :sorted:

     notebook
-        Web interface for interaction with atomic
+        Web interface for interaction with exatomic